michael-beebe/shmembench/README.md

 Optional Parameters:
   --min <size>           Minimum message size in bytes (default: 1)
+                            Note: Will be automatically increased to
+                            sizeof(long) (8 bytes) if specified value is smaller.
                             Note: Not applicable for atomic benchmarks.
                             Note: Not applicable for shmem_barrier_all benchmark.